6 Secret Beach Towns in Spain

 Viveiro

-Asturias is a beautiful, but lesser-known, region of northern Spain, and Ribadesella is a small coastal town within it.
+Asturias is a beautiful but lesser-known region of northern Spain, and within it, you’ll find Ribadesella, a small coastal town.
 Flanked by high mountains, this town is situated on the bay of the estuary of River Sella.
 The beach here features a dramatically curved stretch of golden sand.
 The area is well-known for its caves containing prehistoric drawings, and there are many more secluded beaches to discover on this stretch of coastline, including Playa de Gulpiyuri.
-Technically a flooded sink hole, Playa de Gulpiyuri appears to be a landlocked beach, as the tide draws the sea water through a network of underground tunnels.
-Ribadesella itself is very picturesque, with colorful buildings rising above the white sand and turquoise sea.
+Technically a flooded sinkhole, Playa de Gulpiyuri appears to be a landlocked beach, as the tide draws the seawater through a network of underground tunnels.
+Ribadesella is very picturesque, with colorful buildings rising above the white sand and turquoise sea.

 Situated in Andalucia, on a stretch of Spain's south coast known as the Costa Tropical, Almuñécar not only has wonderful beaches and great weather, but it is only an hour from the famous city of Granada, which features incredible Moorish architecture.
 Furthermore, it is also not far from the spectacular Sierra Nevada mountain range.
-A rocky outcrop, called the Peñones de San Cristóbal, divides the town's two beaches, which have numerous chiringuitosat the back.
+A rocky outcrop called the Peñones de San Cristóbal divides the town's two beaches, which both have numerous beach bars for refreshment.